harishsg99/OpenThreatDetection/README.md

 5. O365 Outlook API (implemented and but not tested)
 6. Low level Encryption(This Feature will be using Industry Standard Encryption such as AES 256)
 7. basic API Documentation
+8. Bare minimum UI(Dashboard , Login Screen) (implemented and but not tested)
+9. Docker support

 # Third Party libraries used(will updated when we add new library)
 1. Safe browsing API